 Drug and Pharmaceuticals: Most items are on state contract.
-Contact Purchasing.
+Contact Purchasing x5145.

 Foods: Food may be purchased only for instructional purposes, except when fees are collected for this purpose, or for official hospitality.

-Fuels other than Gasoline: May be purchased through the Physical Plant or from local vendors.
+Fuels other than Gasoline: May be purchased through Facilities or from local vendors.